 The AHE Clinical Training Program now includes 50 hours specific to Acute and 1st Aid case taking and case management through the Acute Clinic Internship.
-Provided during semester 2 of the full-time program, and year 2 of the part-time program, students will engage directly with AHE 2022-23 Catalog v3Published Nov.
-3, 202226 clients in acute situations and learn to develop the crucial skill of differentiating between a truly acute case and an acute exacerbation of a chronic condition.
+Provided during semester 2 of the full-time program, and year 2 of the part-time program, students will engage directly with clients in acute situations and learn to develop the crucial skill of differentiating between a truly acute case and an acute exacerbation of a chronic condition.
 Students have the unique opportunity to observe real-time Acute and 1st Aid cases and engage in case taking, case analysis, and case management under the direct supervision of an AHE Clinical Supervisor.